Aldo-Luc12/godrogodroapp/README.md

 You can check out [the Next.js GitHub repository](https://github.com/vercel/next.js/)

 ## run on docker
-Once docker was installed on your computer, you can run the follwing command to build and run the application:
+Once docker was installed on your system, you can execute the follwing commands to build and run the application on docker container:

 docker build -t imagenameinlowercase:tag .
 docker run -d -p 3002:3000 imagenameinlowercase:tag

+Open [http://localhost:3002](http://localhost:3002) with your browser to see the result.

 - your feedback and contributions are welcome!